-&lt;sup>13 David Allen, "The Children", in, Edward Bond and the Dramatic Child, Edward Bond's plays for young people, p.
+5 David Allen, "The Children", in, Edward Bond and the Dramatic Child, Edward Bond's plays for young people, p.
 149.

-&lt;sup>14 Edward Bond, "Words about The Children", In.
+6 Edward Bond, "Words about The Children", In.
 Programme for the Classworks Theatre production, 2000.

-&lt;sup>15 A.g.y..
+7 A.g.y..

-adult world, the young people have to find ways of living without losing the sense of justice, their radical innocence, which they have taken for granted in their own world.16 Living among the grim realities of the world such as violence, social isolation and abuse, children would learn and experience this process by playing themselves, acting their stories, and understanding of themselves in relation to the world.
-This crucial point is what Bond wants to do with Theatre in Education, as he points out: "Education should enable children to search for meaning so that they may bear witness to life.
-The psyche is a dramatizing structure and cultures are in a wide sense theatres."17
+The extreme situations in which the children are placed in the play lead them to ask fundamental questions about who they are and what they would like to become.
+Although the situations are inherited from the adult world, the young people have to find ways of living without losing the sense of justice, their radical innocence, which they had taken for granted in their own world.
+Living among the grim realities of the world such as violence, social isolation and abuse, children would learn and experience this process by playing themselves, acting their stories, and understanding of themselves in relation to the world.
+This crucial point is what Bond wants to do with Theatre in Education, as he points out as such, "Education should enable children to search for meaning so that they may bear witness to life.
+The psyche is a dramatizing structure and cultures are in a wide sense theatres."